onflow/cadence-lang.org/versioned_docs/version-1.0/cadence-migration-guide/breaking-improvements.md

 ### FT / NFT Standard changes

-In addition to the language changes, the Crescendo upgrade also includes breaking changes to core contracts - such as the FungibleToken and NonFungibleToken standards.
+In addition to the upcoming language changes, the Cadence 1.0 upgrade also includes breaking changes to core contracts - such as the FungibleToken and NonFungibleToken standards.
 All Fungible & Non-Fungible Token contracts will need to be updated to the new standard.

 These interfaces are being upgraded to allow for multiple tokens per contract, fix some issues with the original standards, and introduce other various improvements suggested by the community.